 - 1 lemon, juiced

 - 1/4 cup reserved liquid from garbanzo beans

 - salt and pepper to taste

 Place garbanzo beans, tahini, lemon juice, olive oil, garlic, and turmeric in a food processor and blend until smooth.
 Add liquid from garbanzo beans as necessary to achieve smooth and creamy consistency.
 Season as desired with salt and pepper; using canned beans it should not take much salt.

 Note: To use dried beans, begin with 2 cups dried garbanzo beans.
 Soak for 6 to 8 hours or overnight.
 Drain and rinse, then cover with 6 cups of water and bring to a boil.
 Simmer for 1 hour, or until beans are tender.
 Drain, reserving 1 cup of the liquid.
 Proceed as above.

-Do you have a way you like to use turmeric root?
-Let us know!
+Last but not least, if you have a way you like to use turmeric root, let us know!

 Blogger disclosure: Melissa’s Produce gave us turmeric to work with.
 We did not receive compensation for this post, and all opinions expressed are our own.